matsengrp/gctree/README.md

 `--idlabel     ` label sequence IDs on tree, and write `FASTA` alignment of distinct sequences.
 The mapping of the unique names in this `FASTA` file to the cell names in the original input file can be found in the output file with suffix `.idmap`

-`--xvfb        ` needed for X rendering in on remote machines
+`--xvfb        ` needed for X rendering in on remote machines.
+Try setting this option if you get the error:`ETE: cannot connect to X server`

-   * Try setting the above option if you get the error:`ETE: cannot connect to X server`
+ `--dnaml`    include results for maximum likelihood tree inference using `dnaml` from the PHYLIP package

 ## `gctree`
 Underlying both pipelines is the `gctree` Python package for simulating and compute likelihoods for collapsed trees generated from a binary branching process with mutation and infinite types, as well as forests of such trees.
 General usage info `gctree --help`.
 There are three subprograms, each of which has usage info: